Error Reference

 Error Response Format

-All error responses from the Sharely.ai API follow a consistent JSON structure:
+Error responses from the Sharely.ai API follow a consistent JSON structure:

 {

-"message": "Human-readable error description",
+"error": "Human-readable error description",

 }